Efficient Tomography of Non-Interacting Fermion States: Introduction

-which is also equal to $\abs{\det(A_S)}^2$, where $A_S$ is obtained by removing row $i$ of $A$ if $s_i=0$. \ The probability that any subset of $k$ modes is occupied corresponds to a principal minor of order $k$, obtained as above (remove the rows and columns corresponding to unoccupied modes and compute the determinant of the resulting submatrix). \ For example, the diagonal entries $k_{ii}$ correspond to the one-mode correlations (i.e., $k_{ii}$ is the probability that mode $i$ is occupied).
-Passing $\ket{\Psi}$ through a unitary transformation $V \in \C^{m \times m}$ maps $K$ to $V K V^\dagger$. \ Given copies of the unknown state $\ket{\Psi}$, our goal is to output a matrix $\hat{K}$ such that $\calD_{\hat{K}}$ is $\eps$-close to $\calD_K$ in total variation distance.
+where, for $S = (s_1, \ldots, s_m)$, $K_S$ is the $n \times n$ submatrix obtained by removing row and column $i$ of $K$ if $s_i = 0$. \ In other words, upon measurement, we observe a configuration $S \in \Lambda_{m,n}$ with probability equal to the corresponding principal minor of the kernel matrix $K$. \ The probability that any subset of $k$ modes is occupied corresponds to a principal minor of order $k$, obtained as above (remove the rows and columns of $K$ corresponding to unoccupied modes and compute the determinant of the resulting submatrix). \ For example, the diagonal entries $k_{ii}$ correspond to the one-mode correlations (i.e., $k_{ii}$ is the probability that mode $i$ is occupied). \ Passing $\ket{\Psi}$ through a unitary transformation $V \in \C^{m \times m}$ maps $K$ to $V K V^\dagger$. \ Given copies of the unknown state $\ket{\Psi}$, our goal is to output a column-orthonormal matrix $\hat{A}$ such that $\ket{\hat{\Psi}} = \sum_S \det(\hat{A}_S) \ket{S}$ is $\eps$-close to $\ket{\Psi}$ in trace distance.

-Our algorithm begins by measuring $O(\log(1/\delta)/\gamma^2)$ copies of the input state in the standard basis to empirically estimate the one-mode correlations of the state to accuracy $\pm \gamma$. \ The estimates are obtained simply by computing the average number of times each mode was occupied and are the diagonal entries of $\hat{K}$. \ One can then estimate the $(i,j)$ entry of $K$ as follows. \ Apply the beamsplitter
+At a high level, our algorithm constructs $\hat{K}$ (an approximation of the kernel matrix), computes a decomposition $\hat{K} = \hat{A} \hat{A}^\dagger$, and then outputs $\hat{A}$. \ Our algorithm begins by measuring $O(\log(1/\delta)/\gamma^2)$ copies of the input state in the standard basis to empirically estimate the one-mode correlations of the state to accuracy $\pm \gamma$. \ The estimates are obtained simply by computing the average number of times each mode was occupied and are the diagonal entries of $\hat{K}$. \ One can then estimate the $(i,j)$ entry of $K$ as follows. \ Apply the beamsplitter

 on modes $i$ and $j$, which maps the diagonal entry $k_{ii}$ to $\frac{1}{2}(k_{ii} + k_{jj} +2 \mathrm{Re}(k_{ij}) )$, and measure the resulting state in the standard basis. \ Repeat this $O(\log(1/\delta)/\gamma^2)$ times. \ As we did before, average the number of times mode $i$ is occupied to obtain an estimate for $\frac{1}{2}(k_{ii} + k_{jj} +2 \mathrm{Re}(k_{ij}) )$ to accuracy $\pm \gamma$. \ Finally, using the previously obtained estimates for $k_{ii}$ and $k_{jj}$, solve for $\mathrm{Re}(k_{ij})$ (up to accuracy $\pm \gamma$). \ Repeat this process with the beamsplitter